 The social environment has some sensitivity in terms of the current land claim on the property and the cultural heritage of the greater community.
-It is therefore essential that all relevant information be communicated to stakeholders.
+It is therefore essential that all relevant information be communicated to stakeholders during the entire EIA process.